wookey-project/libconsole/doc/about.rst

 Principles
 """"""""""

-The libconsole is a simple abstraction of a basic command-line interface over a serial (i.e. U(S)ART) device.

 The goal of this library is **not** to implement an effective shell language or any advanced command-line mechanism, but to define the necessary primitives to implement such a stack.